wanaaaa/Classes-Lab/readme.md

 In this lab you will be using your knowledge of classes to create two classes that will be used in the main method.
 To calculate

+#### Starter code

+There is no starter code.
+Create a new project in IntelliJ for this lab

 ## Exercise

 #### Requirements